 All students utilizing campus parking facilities must properly display a valid Galveston College parking permit, and park in an appropriate parking space.
 Galveston College does not guarantee a parking place, nor does the absence of a parking space justify violation of the Campus Motor Vehicle Rules and Regulations.

 Failure to display a parking permit as described above constitutes a parking violation.
 (For additional information on parking violations, see parking violations below.)
-Students shall be responsible for all permits registered in their name, regardless of the owner of the vehicle.
+Students, faculty and staff shall be responsible for all permits registered in their name, regardless of the owner of the vehicle.
 If a parking permit is lost, the loss should be reported, in person, immediately to Media Services.

 All students may park in all parking lots and spaces not designated for visitors, for the disabled, for college vehicles, for faculty and staff, or as reserved.
 Students with handicap I disability license plates or special handicap tags may park in any designated handicap space.
 These spaces are reserved 24 hours a day 7 days a week.